sjs205/uMQTT/README.md

 #### uMQTT_sub

-uMQTT_sub is an application to subscribe to topics on an MQTT broker.
+Application to subscribe to topics on an MQTT broker.

 The following command provides further information.